 By partnering up with the Note II, Paul has used his travel experiences to show that the joy of the journey is all about embracing your inner creativity. â€˜I always carry a notepad on me.
 The journey, the destination and all the elements are so exciting to me,â€™ says Paul. â€˜The Note II is definitely brilliant and packed full of great stuff.
 I love using itâ€™.

 I always carry a notepad on me.
 The journey, the destination and all the elements are so exciting.

-To demonstrate the joy of the journey, Paul has taken an illustrative tour on the most common forms of public transport - the Underground, the bus and the train.‘I like to draw while on transport; I’m fascinated by people, and commuting is like a psychologist’s paradise - you never know what you are going to get.’First stop: King’s Cross station.
+To demonstrate the joy of the journey, Paul has taken an illustrative tour on the most common forms of public transport - the Underground, the bus and the train.

 The S Pen is a great tool for getting creative and provides so many creative options that you wouldn't normally have with a pen.

 After alighting at Liverpool Street station, Paul heads to the bus stop.